job openings

 - Participates in other activities as necessary to fulfill the mission of Rocking the Boat

-- Excellent organizational skills, detail-oriented, and an ability to work independently
+- Excellent organizational skills, detail oriented, and an ability to work independently

-- Experience managing concurrent multifaceted projects
+- Experience managing entry-level staff

 Rocking the Boat offers: